Jira tracker · Side-by-side review

 |---|---|---|

-| 01Platform | Native desktop app (macOS, Windows, Linux) in the menu bar / system tray | Atlassian Marketplace plugin — runs inside Jira in the browser |
+| 01Platform | Native desktop app (macOS, Windows, Linux) in the menu bar / system tray | Atlassian Marketplace plugin, runs inside Jira in the browser |

-| 02Works offline | Yes — local SQLite, two-way reconciliation when online | No — requires an active Jira session |
+| 02Works offline | Yes.
+Local SQLite, two-way reconciliation when online | No. Requires an active Jira session |

-| 03Install effort | Download a DMG / EXE / AppImage and sign in with a Jira API token | Requires a Jira admin to install the app and grant project permissions |
+| 03Install effort | Download a DMG, EXE, or AppImage; sign in with a Jira API token | Requires a Jira admin to install the app and grant project permissions |

-| 04Free tier | Full tracking, manual Push All, two-way sync — free forever | Free tier is limited and tied to very small Jira Cloud plans; paid otherwise |
+| 04Free tier | Full tracking, manual Push All, two-way sync.
+Free forever | Free tier is limited and tied to very small Jira Cloud plans; paid otherwise |

-| 05Trial | 14-day Pro and Team trials on first launch — no credit card | 30-day Atlassian Marketplace trial — card-free on Cloud, vendor-handled on DC |
+| 05Trial | 14-day Pro trial on first launch, no credit card | 30-day Atlassian Marketplace trial, card-free on Cloud, vendor-handled on DC |

-| 07API token storage | OS keychain (macOS Keychain / Windows Credential Manager / Secret Service) | Stored by Atlassian Cloud / Data Center |
+| 07API token storage | OS keychain (macOS Keychain, Windows Credential Manager, Secret Service) | Stored by Atlassian Cloud or Data Center |

 | 08Data location | Local SQLite on your machine; worklogs also live in your Jira instance | Inside your Atlassian tenant or Data Center cluster |

-| 09Menu-bar / tray timer | Yes — dynamic tray icon reflects running, paused, idle | No — you switch to the Jira tab to see it |
+| 09Menu-bar / tray timer | Yes.
+Dynamic tray icon reflects running, paused, or idle | No. You switch to the Jira tab to see it |

-| 10JQL-based issue list | Yes — bring any JQL; reorder statuses; pin favourites | Yes — uses Jira's issue navigator filters |
+| 10JQL-based issue list | Yes.
+Bring any JQL, reorder statuses, pin favourites | Yes.
+Uses Jira's issue navigator filters |

-| 11Calendar view of your week | Yes — drag-edit blocks, edit description or issue inline | Yes — Tempo timesheet grid, heavier UI, slower for edits |
+| 11Calendar view of your week | Yes.
+Drag-edit blocks, edit description or issue inline | Yes.
+Tempo timesheet grid, heavier UI, slower for edits |

-| 12Team worklog visibility | Yes (Team plan) — stats roll up every member who logs to the workspace's Jira issues, not only paid seats | Yes — core feature, tied to Tempo permissions |
+| 12Team worklog visibility | Yes (Team plan).
+Stats roll up every member who logs to the workspace's Jira issues, not only paid seats | Yes.
+Core feature, tied to Tempo permissions |

-| 13Approval workflows | No — intentionally simple | Yes — core Tempo feature |
+| 13Approval workflows | No. Intentionally simple | Yes.
+Core Tempo feature |

 | 14Invoicing and budgets | No | Yes (Tempo Budgets, Cost Tracker, Financial Manager) |

-| 15Platforms supported per price | macOS, Windows and Linux — one price | Cloud, Server and Data Center — pricing differs by Jira edition |
+| 15Platforms supported per price | macOS, Windows, and Linux for one price | Cloud, Server, and Data Center; pricing differs by Jira edition |

-| 16Daily report export | One-click copy grouped by issue, with descriptions; CSV export | Tempo Reports (fuller, heavier) + CSV / XLSX export |
+| 16Daily report export | One-click copy grouped by issue with descriptions; CSV export | Tempo Reports (fuller, heavier) plus CSV / XLSX export |

 | 17Themes | Dark, light, or follow system | Matches Jira UI theme |